mappingvermont/gfw-annual-loss-processing/1b_Summary-AOIs-to-TSV/README.md

 Enter the Python shell and import the file decode_polygon_tsv.py: `import decode_polygon_tsv` Convert the tsv into a vrt: `decode_polygon_tsv.build_vrt(r"C:\GIS\GFW_Climate_updates\bbm__10S_040W.tsv", r"C:\GIS\GFW_Climate_updates\bbm__10S_040W.vrt")`
 Exit the Python shell and in the Windows command line convert the vrt into a GeoJSON (or shapefile would work, too): `ogr2ogr -f GeoJSON out.geojson C:\GIS\GFW_Climate_updates\bbm__10S_040W.vrt data`
-Open QGIS and load the GeoJSON tile.
+Open QGIS and load the vrt into the active layer viewer.
 Compare with the the 10x10 grid, GADM boundary, and non-administrative boundary that were used to make it.

 Second, calculate percent difference of the loss/extent/gain values from this process as compared to other analysis methods.
 Output from this process is currently stored in the [country pages table](https://production-api.globalforestwatch.org/v1/dataset/499682b1-3174-493f-ba1a-368b4636708e).
 To QC, we'll pass geometries to the GFW API umd-loss-gain endpoint, and then compare the results to what's stored in the table.
 If necessary, an option using the python rasterstats package is included as well.